dannycab/phy481msu_f2019/assignments/homework2.md

 *Hint: for the summations that require you to distinguish between even and odd terms, review the ``range`` function, which allows you to specify how many steps to take in between each term in a sum.*

-#### 3. Superposition rules the day

-The concept of superposition is critically important to the study of electrodynamics and, for us, it will be a hugely useful in the arguments we make in electrostatics.
-Superposition has been called (by Danny, of course) [the crux of the biscuit](https://www.youtube.com/playlist?list=PL8WvZFiJpAr3cZlCr0Gag8BV3-mGdcUBM).
-For this problem, before working out the math in detail, think about how superposition helps you reason through the problem.

-1. Let's place 8 equal charges $q$ at the vertices of a octagon (edge length, $l$).
-What is the net force on a test charge $Q$ placed at the center of the octagon?
-2. I remove one of the charges -- leaving 7 equal charges at the vertices of the octagon.
-What is the net force on the test charge now?
-Explain your reasoning carefully.
-3. Now, I place 9 equal charges $q$ at the vertices of a nonagon (edge length, $l$) and place the same test charge $Q$ at the center of the nonagon.
-What is the net force on that test charge?
-4. I remove one of the charges -- leaving 8 equal charges at the vertices of the nonagon.
-What is the net force on the test charge now?
-Explain your reasoning carefully.
-5. How is the reasoning for questions 2 and 4 similar?

-#### 4. Superposition and continuous charge distributions

-*For this problem you will need to install the VPython module.
-[Instructions online](http://vpython.org/presentation2018/install.html)*

-Superposition is a very powerful tool that can help quantitatively describe the electric field produced by any arbitrary static distribution of charges.
-For some problems, it is either incredibly time-consuming to apply superposition analytically to the problem or the problem may not have an analytical solution (i.e., the integral can be constructed but not solved in closed form).
-In this problem, you will extend your knowledge of superposition to include how we might numerically determine the electric field due to a well-known charge distribution (a rod with a constant linear charge density). *By choosing something familiar like a rod of charge, we hope for you to build intuition about the numerical method we are using.*

-The *magnitude* of the electric field at a distance $r$ from the midpoint of a uniformly charged rod of length $L$ along an axis perpendicular to the rod is given by:

-$$E_{rod}=\frac{1}{4\pi\varepsilon_0}\frac{Q}{r\sqrt{r^2+(L/2)^2}}$$

-1. Suppose you have a vertically oriented rod of total charge $Q=+1\ \mu$C, centered at the origin with a length of 1 m.
-Determine the electric field at the location $\langle 0.1 , 0 , 0 \rangle$ m? *Is your answer a vector?
-Because it should be.*

-2. To numerically compute the electric field at a point in space due to a uniformly charged rod, you must break the rod into small pieces and treat each piece as a point charge.
-Then, calculate the electric field due to each piece and use superposition to get the net electric field at the given point in space.
-Break each half of the rod described above into 2 pieces for a total of 4 pieces.
-Calculate the net electric field at the same location $\langle 0.1 , 0 , 0 \rangle$ m by treating each piece as a point charge.
-How does this compare with the analytic result in part 1?
-What is your percent error?
-What can you do to make the numeric result in this exercise more accurate?

-3. Note what a pain it would be if you broke the rod into 100 pieces and had to calculate electric field by hand!
-That's why you prefer to solve it analytically.
-However, not all charge distributions are easily solved analytically.
-Furthermore what if the point $P$ was not along an axis of symmetry?
-That's why we write computer programs to do the numeric calculation.
-We created a Jupyter notebook that walks you through how to perform this numerical integral, you can [download it here](../jupyter/HW2-ElectricFieldChargedRod.ipynb) (or [view it here](https://github.com/dannycab/phy481msu_f2018/blob/master/jupyter/HW2-ElectricFieldChargedRod.ipynb)).
-For this part, you are trying to reproduce the value obtained in the previous part, but doing so numerically.

-4. Your answer in the previous part does not match the analytic result in from the very first part because the approximation of each piece of the rod being a *point charge* at the center of the piece is not accurate for large pieces.
-To use smaller piece sizes, we must break the rod into a larger number of pieces, $N$.
-Increase $N$ and run your simulation again.
-What value of $N$ is sufficient to give a result that agrees within 1% of the analytic result from the first exercise?
-What about 0.1%?
-What about 0.0001% - "five sigma" agreement?
-What does this tell you about making *very* accurate simulations?

-5. BONUS -- You should now have a simulation that will solve for the electric field at any specified location, all you need to do is change the observation location.
-For this bonus problem, worth up to one part of one problem, alter the code (or write another code) to find the electric field in a circle of a given radius around the line charge.

 #### 5. Disk of charge - Checking new results against your intuition